Data Localization Laws by Country (2026)

 Payment Data Localization

 The Reserve Bank of India (RBI) issued a directive in April 2018 requiring all payment system data to be stored exclusively in India.
 This applies to domestic transaction data processed by payment system operators, including card networks, payment aggregators, and wallet providers.
 The requirement is one of the strictest sector-specific localization mandates globally and forced companies like Visa, Mastercard, and PayPal to establish Indian data centers.
+This mandate remains fully in force and is not affected by the DPDP framework.

 Sector-Specific Requirements